What Is A Broken Tooth?

 Apart from repairing an extensively broken tooth, it also prevents decay and infection, and preserves the remaining structure.

-Why Choose Dr. Alex for Broken Tooth In NYC?
+Why Choose Dr. Alex Broken Tooth In NYC

 We provide affordable and high-quality dentistry in a friendly, comfortable, and modern setting in New Jersey.
 Dr. Alex is dedicated to deliver next generation emergency dental care to our patients with continued investment in modern technology, customer experience, and specialist services.